 Connect a network drive to the server

-Network disks are available for connection to dedicated servers in the pool MSK-1.
-You can connect the network disk to dedicated servers of a ready configuration with the tag You can connect network drives and to dedicated servers of custom configuration with an additional 2 × 10 GE network card + connection to a SAN network of 10 Gbps network disks.
+Network disks are available for connection to dedicated servers in the MSK-1 pool.
+You can connect the network disk to dedicated servers of ready configuration with tag You can also connect the network disks to dedicated servers of arbitrary configuration with an additional 2 × 10 GE network card + 10 Gbps Network Disk SAN connection.

-If you don't have a network drive, create it and create a SAN for the accessibility zone.
+If you do not have a network disk, create one and create a SAN for the availability zone.

 - Connect the network drive to the server in the control panel.

-- Connect the network drive to the server in the server OS.
+- Connect the network disk to the server in the server OS.

 - Check the MPIO settings.